On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Main tool: characteristic function for a linear map of algebras

+It also opens way to its natural generalization, i.e., to what we have called \emph{$p|q$-homomorphisms}.
+Informally, $p|q$-homomorphisms answer to the question about the difference or, more generally, integral linear combinations of algebra homomorphisms.
+(Answer: such a linear combination is a $p|q$-homomorphism, where $p$ is the sum of the positive coefficients and $-q$ is the sum of the negative coefficients.)
+Our $p|q$-homomorphisms correspond to rational characteristic functions, while Buchstaber--Rees's $n$-homomorphisms correspond to polynomial characteristic functions.
+(One may speculate about an algebraic theory resulting from other types of functions.)

+We also constructed an analog of the geometric part of the Buchstaber--Rees theory, as a generalization of symmetric powers.
+Here we have only part of the statements that we would like to have, and there are questions still open.

+We dedicate this paper to the memory of two outstanding mathematicians whom we lost in 2019: Elmer Rees (1941--2019) and Alexandre Mikhailovich Vinogradov (1938--2019).

-\section{Main tool: characteristic function of a linear map of algebras}
+\section{Main tool: characteristic function for a linear map of algebras}

 The setup is as follows.
-(It is the same as in Buchstaber and Rees's works.
-A generalization, e.g. to the supercase, is possible, but is not considered here.)
 Given commutative algebras with unit $A$ and $B$.
-Given a linear map (which is not an algebra homomorphisms in general)
+Given a linear map (which is not an algebra homomorphism in general)

-Remark: in the same way as in Buchstaber and Rees, it is possible to relax the conditions on $A$ and $B$ by dropping the commutativity of $A$ at the expense of requiring that $\f$ is ``trace-like'', i.e. $\f(a_1a_2)=\f(a_2a_1)$.
-But we do not do that here.
+Remark: it is possible to relax the conditions on $A$ and $B$ by dropping the commutativity of $A$ at the expense of requiring that $\f$ is ``trace-like'', i.e. $\f(a_1a_2)=\f(a_2a_1)$.
+(This would be as in Frobenius's original problem about matrices.)
+It is also possible to give a generalization to the supercase, but we do not do it here.

 \begin{de}[\cite{tv:frobenius-umn-eng}] The \emph{characteristic function} of $\f$, notation: $R(\f,a,z)$, is a formal power series in $z$ with coefficients in (in general, non-linear) maps $A\to B$, defined by